dungnguyenn1987/testing-knowledge/README.md

 by item, rather than as part of a release.
 Timeboxing as a synchronizing mechanism, therefore, is optional, unlike in Scrum, which synchronizes all tasks within a sprint</mark>

+**Summary**

+Scrum: Scrum is a framework with defined roles, events, and artifacts.
+It operates in time-boxed iterations called sprints, usually lasting 2-4 weeks.
+Scrum teams follow specific roles like Scrum Master, Product Owner, and Development Team, and have fixed ceremonies such as Sprint Planning, Daily Standups, Sprint Reviews, and Sprint Retrospectives.

+Kanban: Kanban is a more flexible, continuous flow system that focuses on visualizing work and optimizing the flow of tasks.
+It doesn’t have specific roles or time-boxed iterations.
+Instead, it uses a Kanban board to manage the flow of work, with an emphasis on limiting work in progress (WIP) to improve efficiency and reduce bottlenecks.

 </details>

 ## Bug life cycle